Best Apps to Practice Japanese Speaking (2026)

 - they give you material to shadow, copy, and retell aloud

-- they pair well with a speaking-first tool
+- they pair well with a tool that gets you answering out loud

-Tradeoff: Listening support helps speaking, but it does not replace actual conversation reps.
+Tradeoff: Listening support helps speaking, but it does not replace using Japanese in actual spoken answers.

 NHK WORLD Easy Japanese: Best Free Structured Starting Point